-6Seven households (0.16%) refused to participate; all household members had died in fewer than 0.1% and 0.1% had moved but were not found in their new location.
-Eighty people (0.5%) died between the screener and the prebaseline and 3.9% moved and were not relocated.
+&lt;sup>6Seven households (0.16%) refused to participate; all household members had died in fewer than 0.1% households and all members of 0.1% of households had moved but were not found in their new location.
+Eighty people (0.5%) died between the screener and the pre-baseline and 3.9% moved but were not relocated.